pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---CCE-MC1000.md

 # Emulator notes

-The last versions of the MESS emulator are quite valid, but the tape loading timing seems to be slighty different.
+The last versions of the MESS emulator are quite valid, but the tape loading timing seems to be slightly different.
 To save some time loading on MESS, add the "-Cz--fast" flag to the compiler command line.

 The converted emulator can load the .bin file.
-To run enter `call 992`
+To run enter `run`

 # Generic console